caqtdm/caqtdm/caQtDM_docs/source/caQtDM_Manual.rst

 process variables could be tested so far.

 .. [#] *epics3* refers to Channel Access protocol
-.. [#] *epics4* refers to PV Access protocol, introduced in EPIS release 7
+.. [#] *epics4* refers to PV Access protocol, introduced in EPICS release 7

 Part of the package is also a converter (``adl2ui``) that can convert MEDM ``.adl`` files into ``.ui`` files used by the caQtDM package.
 In most cases this converter gives good results.
 Besides the already mentioned ``.ui`` files, the viewer can also use in-house developed ``.prc`` files.
-These last files represent ASCII files to be edited with any text editor using our in house syntax.
+These last files represent ASCII files to be edited with any text editor using our in-house syntax.

 The Qt system is widely used on many platforms today and is therefore an ideal system to develop new applications.
-The advantage of Qt is therefore that an application using this architecture will run on many platforms, so caQtDM will run on linux as well as on windows systems.
+The advantage of Qt is therefore that an application using this architecture will run on many platforms, so caQtDM will run on Linux as well as on Windows systems.

 Qt Designer: editor
 -------------------